 16. Hold a health fair

-Invite local vendors and companies to your office for a day to talk about nutrition and wellness activities.
+Invite local vendors and companies to your office for a day to talk about nutrition and fun wellness activities at work.
 You should have no problem at all persuading local businesses to attend, as it’s a great way for them to promote their service.

 17. Assess Your Ergonomics

 Ergonomics is the science of designing work tasks (and work spaces) in a way that limits stress on the human body.
 For office workers, this means things like keyboards designed to minimize the risk of repetitive motion injuries like carpal tunnel, screens that minimize eye strain, and chairs that minimize back pain.
 This assessment tool can help point you in the right direction to create wellness at work.